 The report proves that industries like HVAC, Wastewater Management/Environmental Testing, and Marine Sciences continue to have a high demand for plastic injection molded items.

-While packaging remains the prevailing application for injection molded plastics, the healthcare market is growing rapidly, and will continue to be utilized in tools for needles, pregnancy test devices, surgical blades, and other medical appliances.
+The healthcare market is growing rapidly while packaging remains the prevailing application for injection molded plastics.
+This market specializes in tools for needles, pregnancy test devices, surgical blades, and other medical appliances.

 Especially interesting is the role polypropylene will play over the next few years.
 In 2014, polypropylene accounted for almost half of the market revenue worldwide.
 Select polypropylene characteristics (resistance to heat, chemicals, and abrasion; quickness in settling; and high surface gloss) have allowed it to maintain its status as the most prevalent material for plastic injection molding.